eliranwong/wsl2/README.md

 In our testing, windowed apps work better and look nicer in X410, as it offers a feature "DPI Scaling > High Qaulity".
 You don't need to install VCXSRV if you have X410 installed.

+# Autostart Display Server

+It is better to start display server before launching a GUI app.
+To start a display server automatically, for example, X410

+Open Windows "Run" app,

+to open apps folder

+> shell:appsfolder

+to open startup folder

+> shell:startup

+To create link in startup, drag X410 from apps folder to startup folder

 # Update Installed Packages

 > sudo apt update<br>